shaychaudhuri/Inzani-Group/LLM_Hackathon_2025/README.md

 # CuPirates
 ## LLM Hackathon for Applications in Materials Science & Chemistry 2025

-In this GitHub repository, we include materials used in our project to harness large language models (LLMs) to generate novel cuprate superconductors.
+In this repository, we include all resources used in our project to harness large language models (LLMs) to generate novel cuprate superconductors.

 All scientific literature used for fine-tuning are collated in `references.bib`.
 A comparison of non-fine-tuned and fine-tuned Gemini-generated prompts for Chemeleon are listed in `prompts.txt`.